-- 1. For the demolition of contributors to an S-7 or S-20 zone or API: - a.
-The applicant demonstrates that i) the existing property has no reasonable use or cannot generate a reasonable economic return and that the development replacing it will provide such use or generates such return or ii) the applicant demonstrates that the property constitutes a hazard and is economically infeasible to rehabilitate on its present site.
-For this finding, a hazard constitutes a threat to health and safety that is not immediate; and - b.
-It is economically, functionally architecturally, or structurally infeasible to incorporate the historic building into the proposed development. - 2.
-For the demolition of noncontributors to an S-7 or S-20 zone or API: The existing facility is either i) seriously deteriorated or a hazard, or ii) the existing design is undistinguished and does not warrant retention.
-For this finding, a hazard constitutes a threat to health and safety that is not immediate; - a.
-The design quality of the replacement facility is equal/superior to that of the existing facility; and - b.
+- b.
+It is economically, functionally architecturally, or structurally infeasible to incorporate the historic building structure into the proposed development. - 2.
+For the demolition of noncontributors to an S-7 zone, or S-20 zone or API: The existing facilitystructure is either i) seriously deteriorated or a hazard, or ii) the existing design is undistinguished and does not warrant retention.
+For this finding, a hazard constitutes a threat to health and safety that is not immediate; - 3.
+For the demolition of any building structure in the an S-7 zone, or S-20 zone or API: - a.
+The design quality of the replacement facility-structure is equal/superior to that of the existing structure facility; and - b.
 The design of the replacement project is compatible with the character of the preservation district, and there is no erosion of design quality at the replacement project site and in the surrounding area.
 This includes, but is not necessarily limited to, the following additional findings: - i.
-The replacement project is compatible with the district in terms of massing, siting, rhythm, composition, patterns of openings, quality of material, and intensity of detailing; - ii.
+The replacement project is compatible with the district in terms of massing, siting, rhythm, composition, patterns of openings, quality of material, and intensity of detailing: - ii.
 New street frontage with forms that reflect the widths and rhythm of the facades on the street and entrances that reflect the patterns on the street; - iii.
 The replacement project provides high visual interest that either reflects the level and quality of visual interest of the district contributors or otherwise enhances the visual interest of the district; - iv.
 If the design contrasts the new to the historic character, the replacement project enriches the historic character of the district; - v.
 The replacement project is consistent with the visual cohesiveness of the district.
 For the purpose of this item, visual cohesiveness is the architectural character, the sum of all visual aspects, features, and materials that defines the district.
 A new structure contributes to the visual cohesiveness of a district if it relates to the design characteristics of a historic district while also conveying its own time.
 New construction may do so by drawing upon some basic building features, such as the way in which a building is located on its site, the manner in which it relates to the street, its basic mass, form, direction or orientation (horizontal vs. vertical), recesses and projections, quality of materials, patterns of openings and level of detailing.
-When a combination of some these design variables are arranged in a new building to relate to those seen traditionally in the area, but integral to the design and character of the proposed new construction, visual cohesiveness results; and - vi.
-The replacement project will not cause the district to lose its current historic status. - D. Regular Design Review Approval for the demolition or removal of any building rated "C" by the by the Oakland Cultural Heritage Survey or contributes to an Area of Secondary Importance (ASI) as determined by the Oakland-Cultural Heritage Survey may be granted only if the proposal conforms to the general design-review criteria, all other applicable design review criteria, and to either: both criteria a. and b., both criteria b. and c., or only criterion d., below:
+When a combination of some of these design variables are arranged in a new building to relate to those seen traditionally in the area, but integral to the design and character of the proposed new construction, visual cohesiveness results; and - vi.
+The replacement project will not cause the district to lose its current historic status. - D. Regular Design Review Approval for the demolition or removal of any building structure rated "C" by the by the Oakland Cultural Heritage Survey or contributes to an Area of Secondary Importance (ASI) as determined by the Oakland Cultural Heritage Survey may be granted only if the proposal conforms to the general design review criteria, all other applicable design review criteria, and to either: 1a., 2b., or 3e., below: - 1.
+The design quality of the proposed replacement project is at least equal to that of the original structure and the proposed replacement project is compatible with the character of the neighborhood and it is economically, architecturally, or structurally infeasible to incorporate the historic building into the proposed development; or